opencdms-dev/opencdms-data-layer/README.md

 # Define a custom user authentication that would retrieve the current user

 # The current user id
 user_id = "1"

+# Action to be performed by user
+action = "read"

 def get_authenticated_user(user_id: str):
     """ Uses the standard session to retrieve user info """